dlwicksell/axiom/README.md

 Any reference to M-tools in the commands below, may also have a version number in it, either a version tag or a version hash.

-To install this, you untar the tarball, as you've already done..
+To install this, you untar the tarball..

     $ tar xfz m-tools.tgz